JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ```

 This ensures that the `client` is created based on this information whenever the environment variables are set.
-Otherwise (for instance, on `localhost`), the database connection is instantiated as previously.
+Otherwise (for instance, on `localhost`), the database connection is instantiated as before.

 ### Create the Procfile